Xiaoyud417/SOR/README.md

 ### 1_Data_prepare
 This step is implemented in Praat software (https://www.fon.hum.uva.nl/praat/).
 The raw audio files (could be downloaded at https://pan.baidu.com/s/1kB-lwtY16M43mzdAIlaMoQ?pwd=25m4) would be preprocessed including denoising via spectral subtraction method and amplitude normalization.
 Then pertinent feature arrays(/F1a/, /F2a/, /F3a/, /B1a/, /B2a/, /B3a/, /F1i/, /F2i/, /F3i/, /B1i/, /B2i/, /B3i/, /F1u/, /F2u/, /F3u/, /B1u/, /B2u/, /B3u/) would be extracted from these preprocessed audio files.
-input: raw audio file with extension of ".wav"
+Input: raw audio file with extension of ".wav"
-output: table file containing original frame-wise feature arrays with extention of ".Table"
+Output: table file containing original frame-wise feature arrays with extention of ".Table"

 ### 2_Speech_Omics_Representation
 Code for speech omics representation.